epheo/shaddock-openstack/README.md

-# panama-template
+# shaddock-template
-Typical OpenStack in Docker templates to be deployed with Panama
+Typical OpenStack in Docker templates to be deployed with Shaddock